ebikatsudon/VTubeStudio/Running-VTS-on-Linux.md

 ## Install python39

-`$ sudo pacman -Sy python39`
+`$ sudo pacman -Syu python39`

 Note that `pacman` cannot run without `sudo`. `pacman` is the package manager on the used Arch install, yours might be different.

-`-Sy` is the argument for `pacman` that tells it to update the mirrors and install the package.
+`-Syu` is the argument for `pacman` that tells it to update the mirrors and install the package.

 `python39` is the package name itself (I think on Ubuntu it might be called `python3.9`).

 ## Install the requirements

-`$ sudo pacman -Sy python-pip python-virtualenv git`
+`$ sudo pacman -Syu python-pip python-virtualenv git`

 `python-pip` is the thing we will use to install stuff in our virtual environment.